-Third, the societal impact of faculty inventions (individually or by the university) stems from how a country's system and complementary institutions have evolved over time, not from whether ownership of inventions belongs to the university or the faculty.
+Third, the societal impact of faculty inventions (individually or by the university) stems from how a country's system has evolved over time and the evolution of other complementary institutions, not whether ownership of inventions belong to the university or the faculty.
 In the case of Sweden, complementary institutions need to be developed rather than just transferring property rights to the university.
-One potential candidate is the tax treatment of stock options referred to previously.
-Fourth, the type and form of entrepreneurship is heavily dependent on the tax system; tax arbitrage may be one reason to set up a firm.
-Fifth, the importance of entry in magnifying local demand and beneficial spillover effects implies that the labor market needs to be flexible, housing markets well-functioning, and public infrastructure investments sufficient for society to reap the full potential of agglomeration effects.
+One potential candidate is the tax treatment of stock options referred to above.
+Fourth, the type and form of entrepreneurship is heavily dependent on the tax system, tax arbitrage may be one reason to set up a firm.
+Fifth, the importance of entry in magnifying local demand and beneficial spillover effects implies that the labor market needs to be flexible, housing markets well-functioning and public infrastructure investments sufficient in order for society to reap the full potential of agglomeration effects.

 Sixth, incentives, but also labor mobility, are important to trigger spinoffs from the business as well as the academic sectors.
 Finally, high-impact entrepreneurs are important and generate substantial spillover effects.
-Rather than targeting small firms to compensate for their inherent disadvantages-a motivation for many policies in recent decades-measures should be directed toward providing a framework for fostering a dynamic economy conducive to high-impact entrepreneurship.
+Rather than targeting small firms to compensate for their inherent disadvantages-a motivation for many policies in recent decades-measures should be directed towards providing a framework for fostering a dynamic economy conducive to highimpact entrepreneurship.
 Focus should thus be on the bundle of policies that ensures that people can start new ventures, develop these ventures into high-impact firms, and expand existing ventures to their full potential.